Updated on: 2026-02-27

 Sourced intelligence empowers a team to understand how best to implement a struggle against the most threatening affairs, making sure the time and resources are channeled into where they are much needed.
 Other than spending a lot of time sifting through volumes of data with their irrelevant pieces, the analysts will spend more time paying attention to high-risk alerts that call for immediate attention.

-Automation of feeds and integrations to detection tools limits manual handling of data, hence giving the security teams the capability for speed and accuracy.
-The automated feeds can pick up in anomalies and flag those as possible threats without much human intervention.
+Automation of feeds and integrations to detection tools limits manual handling of data, hence giving the security team the capability for speed and accuracy.
+The automated feeds can pick up anomalies and flag those as possible threats without much human intervention.

 Faster Response Times: